Survival Show Guide

 • If you prefer classic solo Alone, watch Seasons 3 then 5 and treat this one as a spin-off.

 Wondering what the cast was allowed to bring?
-See the full rules and approved item list or browse the gear database.
+See the full gear list of every selectable item, the rules behind it, or browse the gear database.